 - Author/publish research or a detailed case study on the use of Strategic Doing

 You can also propose some other avenue of involvement - the point is that you're part of the community.

 The recertification fee (if not done as part of the 2.5 day training) is $125 and is good for two years.
 You have a "grace period" of three months after your original certification expires to submit your re-certification materials (but you need to let us know it's coming).
 If you choose not to get re-certified, you'll no longer be listed in our online directory; you'll also lose access to CWL-only materials like the online Table Guide training.

 To pay the fee: wait until you hear your materials have been approved.
 Then, go to the SD Store to "purchase" and pay for the re-certification.
 Let us know if you need an actual paper certificate.

 For "legacy" CWLs:

-If you attended your original 2.5 day training before December 2016, the process is slightly different (if you're not sure when you attended, email us).
+If you attended your original 2.5 day training before December 2016 and this the first time you are re-certifying, the process is slightly different (if you're not sure when you attended, email us).